Sharlottes/Informatis/README.md

 ### rendered unit info
 shows every units' hp, ammo, shield by bar under each unit.
-- [ ] show more detail info as number

 ## Setting
 can toggle display on/off ingame, set some ui opacity etc.